 Q: Suno generates a generic violin sound instead of erhu — fix?

 A: Add traditional Chinese erhu with characteristic glissandos and vibrato, two-string bowed instrument, weeping vocal-like tone.
-Without those modifiers Suno falls back to violin sample.
+Without those modifiers v5.5 falls back to a violin sample, because “erhu” alone is a weaker timbre cue than the slide-and-vibrato description that defines the instrument.

 Q: How do I keep the Eastern flavor while using house or DnB?